Somewhere between where I came from and where I’m going.

 So did the shine.

-What surfaced instead was the quiet, unglamorous grief I had been shoving into a corner for years.
+What surfaced instead was the quiet, unglamorous grief I’d been shoving into a corner for years.

-So I figured I didn’t get to complain.
+So I told myself I didn’t get to grieve it.

 Until the missed weddings and holidays piled up.